jostroeb/optomechatronic_installation/readme.md

 This project is an opto-mechatronic light installation.
+(Read below!!)

 First test run: